Continuing care retirement communities (CCRCs) — the continuum explained

 How the Continuum Actually Works

 Your parent enters a CCRC in independent or active living.
 This is the nicest level, where people are relatively healthy and independent.
 They have an apartment.
 They manage their own life.
 There are activities and dining options and a community.
-It's almost like living in a really nice retirement community complex, which is what it is.
+It functions like a well-appointed retirement community complex, which is what it is.

 If your parent's needs escalate further and they need skilled nursing, they move again to the nursing section of the community.
 Again, same place.
 A different level of the building or a different facility on campus, but still the CCRC.
 Your parent's doctor might be the same.
 Staff might be people they already know.
 The transition is a step down in function but not a complete disruption.

-The theory is beautiful: your parent moves through aging in one place, with continuity of care and community.
+The theory is genuinely appealing: your parent moves through aging in one place, with continuity of care and community.
 The reality is more complicated because the needs at each level are different.
 Independent living is fundamentally social and recreational.
 Assisted living is functional care plus some social aspects.
 Nursing is medical.
 Hospice is comfort and letting go.
-These are different enterprises, and putting them all in one building doesn't necessarily make them work together well.
+These are different enterprises, and putting them all on one campus doesn't automatically make them work together well.

 The Financial Reality of CCRCs

 CCRCs require significant financial commitment up front.
-You're typically paying an entrance fee, often fifty thousand to three hundred thousand dollars or more depending on the community and the contract.
+According to data tracked by AARP and various industry surveys, entrance fees typically range from about $100,000 to $400,000, with some luxury communities exceeding $1 million.
 This fee gets you access to the continuum.
 The idea is you're buying a place in the community for life.

 The entrance fee structure varies.
 Some are non-refundable.
-You pay it and that's it.
-Some have partial refunds if your parent needs to leave or if something doesn't work out.
+You pay it and that money is gone.
+Some have partial refunds if your parent needs to leave or if the arrangement doesn't work out.
 Some have declining refunds the longer your parent stays.
-You need to understand which kind you're signing up for because it affects the financial commitment.
+You need to understand which kind you're signing up for because it affects the financial commitment dramatically.

 On top of the entrance fee, there are monthly fees.
 These cover meals, activities, basic care at the independent living level, and access to the higher levels as needed.
+According to industry data, monthly fees at CCRCs typically range from $2,000 to $5,000 or more at the independent living level.
 The monthly fees increase if your parent moves to assisted living or nursing.
 You're paying more as care needs increase, plus you've already paid the entrance fee up front.

 CCRCs are betting on a financial model where they take your entrance fee and invest it and use the returns to supplement care costs.
 If the CCRC's investments do well, they can keep costs down and care quality high.
 If they do poorly, the CCRC might struggle financially and services might decline.
 This is a real risk.
 Some CCRCs have gone bankrupt or closed, leaving residents in crisis.
-You need to investigate the financial stability of the CCRC you're considering.
+You need to investigate the financial stability of any CCRC you're considering.
+Ask for audited financial statements.
+Check whether the community is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), which is the closest thing to a financial health rating for CCRCs.

-The contract is important.
+The contract is the most important document in this process.
 You need to understand what the entrance fee covers, what the monthly fees cover at each level, what happens if your parent's costs exceed projections, what happens if the CCRC closes, what happens if you want to leave.
-These contracts are complex and you likely need a lawyer to review them.
+These contracts are complex and you need a lawyer to review them.
 That cost is worth it.

 Staying in One Place Through the End